dudesweet/f5-agility-intro-to-universal-access/docs/class1/class1.rst

 This class will cover APM concepts and will guide students through configuration steps for the following common use cases:

+- Reverse Proxy and authentication for web applications
 - Remote access VPN services
 - Web portals (Webtops) for publishing internal applications
 - Using different authentication protocols